 - Avoidance, checking, reassurance seeking behaviors

-If you move one, the others move.
+When one of these components changes, the others often change as well.
 So let’s examine some ways to work with each.

-These Anxiety Solutions are most effective when you understand how anxiety operates in your body and mind first.
+These anxiety-management solutions are often most effective when you understand how anxiety operates in your body and mind first.

 Strategy #1: Box Breathing (Calms Your Nervous System)

-Your nervous system cannot tell the difference between actual and perceived danger.
+Your nervous system often responds to perceived threats in ways that are similar to how it responds to real threats.
 Your nervous system reacts to perceived danger almost the same way it reacts to real danger.
-Let’s settle down the nervous system.
+The goal is to help calm and regulate the nervous system.

 How to do it: